Encharted Cook

 • 1 Tablespoon Worcestershire Sauce

-• 1 Tablespoon Rice Wine Vinegar, or White Wine Vinegar
+• 1 Tablespoon Rice Vinegar, or White Wine Vinegar

 • 1 Tablespoon Lemon Juice